 It’s always amazing what legs these sorts of stories have.
-They live on in print or the internet long after the people who’s parents and grandparents were telling them to each other have lost track of them.
+They live on in print or on the internet long after the people whose parents and grandparents were telling them to each other have lost track of them.

 However, talking with the current land owner, he at least is aware of the murder, and claims that the spot where Claude was killed is actually marked with the barrel of a firearm stuck into the earth.
 I have not seen this myself, but I doubt he has reason to lie.

 If you’re in the area during the summer, he happens to sell produce from his shop, which is just across the bridge on the Iredell county side.
 Pick up a watermelon and see if he’ll tell the story to you.